luck4ever/luck4ever/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-I am a professional Android Developer and a software architect.
+I am a professional Embedded engineer.

-- 🔭 I’m starting a business in <b>Shen Zhen, China.</b>
+- 🔭 I’m starting a business in <b>Wu Xi, China.</b>
-- 🌱 I’m currently working on cloud phone and cloud game.
+- 🌱 I'm on track for learning more about BLDC and PMSM Motor Control.

 ### ⚙️ &nbsp;GitHub Analytics